RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving

 \subsection{Robustness to Adverse Weather}

-In this section, we utilize the Bor-Snow sequence to quantitatively benchmark the robustness of R2L retrieval against LPR under adverse weather conditions.
-Notably, this sequence serves as a zero‑shot sequence for all methods.
+In this section, we benchmark the robustness of RLPR on the Bor-Snow sequence, which is a zero-shot scenario for all methods.
 As shown in~\tabref{tab:weather}, SOTA LPR methods suffer severe performance degradation.
-This degradation stems from the heavy artifacts in LiDAR point clouds caused by snowfall, which lead to consistent failure patterns, as visualized in~\figref{fig:viz_adverse}.
+This degradation stems from the snow-induced LiDAR artifacts, which lead to consistent retrieval failure patterns, as visualized in~\figref{fig:viz_adverse}.
 In contrast, our proposed R2L framework demonstrates superior resilience, indicating the potential of R2L as a complementary method for robust localization in harsh environments.